What is Django's SECRET_KEY?

 Rotating the key

 Rotating SECRET_KEY invalidates all existing sessions, password-reset links, and CSRF tokens immediately.
-Plan a maintenance window or use Django's SECRET_KEY_FALLBACKS (Django 4.1+) to support both old and new keys during a transition.
+Plan a maintenance window or use Django's SECRET_KEY_FALLBACKS (Django 4.1+) to support both old and new keys during a transition period.